 Want to know the basics of pitching first?
 Read the 3 Simple Rules to Pitching

-The 2 key elements to remember when you Craft a winning pitch for your blog or article – pitching your idea and showcasing (or pitching) yourself!
+There are 2 key elements to remember when you Craft a winning pitch for your blog or article.

 Email queries are a great place to share but they are not the only ones anymore.